 When considering a relocation application the Court will look at the child’s best interests.
 In determining whether the move is in the child’s best interests the Court may take into consideration matters such as:

-- the likely effect on the child of a change of circumstances
+- The likely effect on change of circumstances.

 This article is general in nature and is not to be interpreted as legal advice for your particular situation.
 If you are considering a move and you wish to speak with an experienced family lawyer please contact us and we will be able to schedule an appointment with you to discuss your particular circumstances and any of your concerns regarding a potential relocation.